Swansea and Wales Network

 Apart from events and school collaboration, our hub also liaises with the Welsh government, to discuss the potential role/s of Classics in the new curriculum which will be put in place in 2018.
 We have had a series of successful meetings with the Minister of Education as well as the heads for Languages.
 We have also been invited to liaise with the head of Humanities, been given access to the teacher forum, and the Welsh translation unit is currently considering the translation of Minimus into Welsh.
 Research into the impact of Latin learning on English literacy is also being developed.

-The Classics hub in Wales is supported by The Waterloo Foundation
+The Swansea and Wales Classics Network is supported by The Waterloo Foundation.